Dadido3/go-typst/README.md

 # go-typst [![test](https://github.com/Dadido3/go-typst/actions/workflows/test.yml/badge.svg)](https://github.com/Dadido3/go-typst/actions/workflows/test.yml)

-`go-typst` is a Go library that leverages the command-line interface of [Typst] to provide functions for the creation of documents and reports in various formats (PDF, SVG, PNG).
+`go-typst` is a Go library that leverages the command-line interface of [Typst] to provide functions for the creation of documents and reports in various formats (PDF, SVG, PNG, HTML).
 Its goal is to provide Go developers with a seamless, "Go-like" interface to Typst's powerful document generation capabilities.

 ## Stability and Compatibility